phaniapsr/IndusMD/Business logic hooks in SUGAR CRM.md

 The $hook_array variable stores the event for which you want to apply a particular hook.Here the event is after_save

 ### The array() declaration above has 5 parameters:
-  *  1st parameter is a processing index
+  * First parameter is a processing index
-  * 2nd parameter is string to identify the hook
+  * Second parameter is string to identify the hook
-  * 3rd parameter is a php file where logic is present
+  * Third parameter is a php file where logic is present
-  * 4th parameter is a class name in the php file
+  * Fourth parameter is a class name in the php file
-  * 5th parameter is a method name in the class which has the logic
+  * Fifth parameter is a method name in the class which has the logic

 ###### Step 4
   create the file sav.php which has business logic in it as shown below: